skooter500/OOP-2024/README.md

 Accept this assignment.
 Clone the repo you are given, do the work below, commit and push your changes before Friday @ midnight.

-Implement the missing parts of the Game of Life:
+Implement the missing parts of the Game of Life sp that your simulation looks like this:

 [![YouTube](http://img.youtube.com/vi/SmH2r_ChmFY/0.jpg)](https://www.youtube.com/watch?v=SmH2r_ChmFY)